Mehnaz Begum: Career

+Personal life

-Mehnaz Begum never married but some of her favorite hobbies included bird-watching and admiring nature.
+Mehnaz never married but some of her favorite hobbies included bird-watching and admiring nature.
 Her favorite television show and movie was Franklin (TV series) (life of a turtle by the name Franklin) and Bambi (1942 animated movie by Disney Studios).
 Mehnaz Begum loved to paint in her college days and wanted to choose painting as her career.
 She also delighted in drawing various flowers and birds.